jundalisay/superblist/content/en/social/economics/solutions/tasmania.md

 ### The Over-reliance on Forestry and Mining

-From the perspective of ~~Socioeconomics~~ Economic Superphysics<!-- (our proposed alternative to Economics) -->, the most fundamental cause of Tasmania's weak economy is its over-reliance on what Adam Smith calls the 'industry of the country'.
+From the perspective of ~~Socioeconomics~~ Supereconomics (our proposed alternative to Economics), the most fundamental cause of Tasmania's weak economy is its over-reliance on what Adam Smith calls the 'industry of the country'.

 This industry is a broad category that relies mostly on natural resources <!-- or what he calls the rude produce of the soil --> -- agriculture , forestry, mining, fishing, etc. It naturally provides limited revenue.

 {{< q a="Smith" >}}
 The nature of agriculture..does not admit of so many subdivisions of labour, nor of so complete a separation of one business from another, as manufactures.
 {{< /q >}}

-{{< q a="Smith" >}}
+{{< q a="Smith" c="The Wealth of Nations Book 1, Chapter 1" >}}
 It is impossible to separate so entirely, the business of the grazier from that of the corn-farmer, as the trade of the carpenter is commonly separated from that of the smith...
 In agriculture, the labour of the rich country is not always much more productive than that of the poor; or, at least, it is never so much more productive, as it commonly is in manufactures.
-<cite>The Wealth of Nations Book 1, Chapter 1</cite>
 {{< /q >}}